CourseMaterial/FutureSystems/docs/source/cm-preparation.rst

 Cloudmesh needs to be configured on your desired machine to use Cloudmesh interactive shell commands.
-With a proper installation and configuration, you are ready to create a virtual machine (vm) or a virtual cluster on FutureSystems.
+With a proper installation and configuration, you are ready to create a virtual machine (VM) or a virtual cluster on FutureSystems.

 .. note:: Don't have an FutureSystems account?
 Please `register <account.html>`_